 Photo: Robert Linton/Getty Images

-This hearty dish is perfect after a day spent on the slopes or cross-country skiing.
+This hearty dish is perfect after time spent outdoors, whether it’s a long city walk or a spin a the local ice rink or a cross-country ski trek.
 To up the indulgence factor, pair with fresh black olive or rosemary foccacia bread.

 6-8 Italian spiced sausages (hot or mild according to your preference)

 2 potatoes, washed and diced into small (1/4-1/2 inch) pieces

 1 small bag mini-carrots or 4-5 regular carrots cut into 1/2 inch chunks*

 This soup is designed for a snow-bound day, when going out to the store doesn’t appeal.